Panel 1 · America's 250th Anniversary Exhibit

-There are only three ways any of us ends up believing something that isn't true.
+There are at least three ways any of us ends up believing something that isn't true.
 Understanding the mechanism is the first step to defending against it.

 How to Protect Yourself